Blosc/c-blosc2/README.rst

 What is it?
 ===========

-Blosc [1]_ is a high performance compressor optimized for binary data.
+`Blosc <http://blosc.org/pages/blosc-in-depth/>`_ is a high performance compressor optimized for binary data.
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
 Blosc is the first compressor (that I'm aware of)